prestonyford/ai-sql/readme.md

 A python application that uses natural language input to generate SQLite query, queries a database, and responds with a natural language answer.

 The database for this project includes information on airports, airlines, routes, and planes.
+Data is obtained from https://openflights.org/data.

 ## Example
 Question: